catdad/grandma/docs/cli-grandma-run.md

   - `d` - day
   - `w` - week

+  There is a special case when using a 0 with any unit -- such as `0s` or `0m` -- which will allow the tests to run indefinitely, until they are stopped manually.

 - **`rate`** - The rate at which the tests will run.
 Written as a number, representing number of tests per second.
   - Cannot be used with `concurrent`.
   - Either `rate` or `concurrent` is required.